-Veins carry blood back to the heart.
-Your legs contain a network of veins.
+Your legs contain a network of veins that carry blood back to the heart.
 Superficial veins (near the surface of the skin) connect to perforating veins.
 Perforating veins carry blood from the superficial veins to the deep veins of the thigh and calf.
 Healthy leg veins contain valves that open and close to assist the return of blood back to the heart.
-Chronic venous insufficiency (CVI) disease, also known as venous reflux, develops when the vein walls and or vein valves that keep blood flowing from the legs back to the heart become damaged or diseased.
-This can cause blood to pool in your legs, which can lead to a progression of symptoms, including leg discomfort, swelling and varicose veins.
+Chronic venous insufficiency (CVI) disease, also known as venous reflux, develops when the vein walls and or vein valves that keep blood flowing from the legs back to the heart become weakened or damaged.
+This can cause blood to pool backwards in your legs, which can lead to a progression of symptoms, including leg discomfort, swelling and varicose veins.
 Most cases of venous reflux settle within the largest vein of the superficial venous system, the great saphenous vein, however, reflux can affect any veins within all 3 venous systems- superficial, perforating, and deep systems.
 Using ultrasound imaging we can easily locate the source of any underlying venous reflux and treat accordingly.

 Swelling of the leg is a further sign that damaged or diseased vein valves are not functioning properly.
 Since the blood cannot be effectively returned to the heart, it pools in the leg resulting in higher than normal pressure (venous hypertension), and causes the leg to swell.
-This swelling is called edema.

-In addition, when blood flow out of the legs through superficial and perforating veins is in adequate, this higher-than-normal pressure can result in damage to the skin.
-Progression of venous reflux can lead to changes in the skin’s color (skin takes on a reddish-brownish tinge) as well as changes in skin texture.
+Abnormal blood flow out of the legs through superficial and perforating veins produces higher-than-normal pressure and can lead to damage to the skin.
+Progression of venous reflux can cause changes in the skin’s color (skin takes on a reddish-brownish tinge) as well as changes in skin texture.

-The most severe stage of venous reflux disease is when the inadequate blood flow results in an ulcer, commonly near the ankle.
-In fact damaged or diseased perforating veins are the source of venous reflux in nearly two-thirds of venous ulcer patients.1 These ulcers are raw and painful wounds which may not always be healed using only antibiotics or salves.
+The most severe stage of venous reflux disease results in venous ulcers, most commonly near the ankle.
+Damaged or diseased perforating veins are the source of venous reflux in nearly two-thirds of venous ulcer patients.
+These ulcers are raw and painful wounds which may not always be healed using only antibiotics or salves.
 Attempts to heal the skin without correcting the underlying venous insufficiency can lead to a delayed ulcer healing and recurrence.
 In the United States it is estimated that up to 1.8 million people are afflicted with venous ulcers which are the most common chronic wounds treated in wound care centers.
 Our practice is experienced in offering the most progressive approaches in treating patients with advanced symptoms of venous reflux, including venous leg ulcers.